xtforgame/az-sequelize-utils/README.md

-# AzDevBase
+# AzRdbmsOrm

-A general purpose seed project base
+A customized api for sequelize

 Run `npm install`